The Teriyaki Glaze That Actually Sticks — Chicken, Asparagus & Scallion Rice

 Common questions

-Can I make this ahead of time?
+Can I make the teriyaki sauce ahead of time?

-How do I know when the chicken is perfectly cooked?
+How do I know when the glaze is ready to add the chicken back?

 Chicken & Asparagus Teriyaki with Scallion Rice